s223929/41934---Advanced-BIM-Materials/A3/README.md

 # About our tool

 This tool links the geometric data of external walls extracted from IFC files with Environmental Product Declaration (EPD) data provided in Table 7 of BR18.
-It calculates the Global Warming Potential (GWP) for various user-defined wall material scenarios, enabling designers to easily compare multiple design options in terms of their environmental impact.
+It calculates the Global Warming Potential (GWP) for various user-defined wall materials, enabling architects and engineers to easily compare multiple building design options in terms of their environmental impact.

 In other words, the tool is not only a calculation tool, but also a comparison tool that supports better and more sustainable design decisions.
+If the tool was to be developed furter, all the rest of the building components were to be included for GWP calculations and comparison.

 ----

-We found calculating the GWP was non-automatic and time-consuming in the traditional software _LCAbyg_.
-Our tool helps solve this by making the process of comparing different scenarios easier and more organized.
+We developed the tool, as we found calculating the GWP was non-automatic and time-consuming in the Danish software _LCAbyg_.
+Therefore, our tool optimize this problem by making the process of comparing different scenarios easier, faster, and more organized.

 **State where you found that problem.**

 ----
+## Description of our tool

 Our tool is divided into several smaller Python scripts to make future changes or updates easier.